JorgeRojo/slack-bitbucket-merge-control-chrome-extension/documentation/CONTRIBUTING.md

   - Use destructuring where appropriate
   - Use async/await for asynchronous code
   - Use camelCase for variables and functions
+  - Always provide explicit types for function parameters and return values
+  - Use interfaces for object shapes and type aliases for unions
+  - Avoid `any` type - use `unknown` or specific types instead
   - Use PascalCase for classes and components
   - Use UPPER_SNAKE_CASE for constants